Chiragkumar-Prajapati/Cop-Shop/ARCHITECTURE.md

 		- Contains validity information specific to the listing creation form.
 		- Data members correspond to fields on the form.
 Fields containing invalid data are flagged in one of these objects and used to relay error information back to the user.
 	- **BuyerAccountValidationObject**
-	    - Contains validity information specific to buyer account creation and updating.
+	    - Contains validity information specific to buyer account creation, updating, and validation.
 	- **SellerAccountValidationObject**
-	    - Contains validity information specific to seller account creation and updating.
+	    - Contains validity information specific to seller account creation, updating, and validation.